THOMASELOVE/431-classes-2023/labX/README.md

 Congratulations on your excellent work!

+- The most common tool people who've completed this have mentioned to me is [this tutorial by Marvin Schmitt](https://www.marvinschmitt.com/blog/website-tutorial-quarto/).
 - [Lab X](https://thomaselove.github.io/431-labX/) instructions are [posted here](https://thomaselove.github.io/431-labX/).
 - Lab X is due when [the Calendar](https://thomaselove.github.io/431-2023/calendar.html) says it is.